-Orignally a Byzantine castle, Bagras was later occupied by the powerful Crusader force the Kinghts Templar.
-The Templars held Bagres for almost half a century before Saladin’s forces captured it in 1189.
-The fortress changed hands several more times before being left to ruin and abandoned.
+Originally a Byzantine castle, Bagras Fortress in Turkey was later occupied by the powerful Crusader force: the Knights Templar.
 Today the castle ruins stand perched on a high hilltop and the remains of archways, outer walls and corridors can be explored.

 Built in the main southern passage in Amanus, Bagras Fortress was constructed in 965 AD by the Byzantine emperor, Nikephoros II Phokas.
 The castle provided a base for raiding the area surrounding the city of Antioch, and acted as a gateway into the Amernian Kingdom of Cilicia.
 Bagras was therefore built in two levels on a defensive knoll, with water supplied via aqueducts.

 The castle was rebuilt when it became inhabited by the Knights Templar, a religious order of crusaders who renamed the fortress Gastun.
 Bagras was held until 1189 when the Sultan Saladin forced the Knights to surrender.
 Levon II, the Armenian king, wanted to regain control of the main passage between Cilicia and Antiocha.
 However, Saladin learned of the plans to recapture Bagras, and detroyed all the castle’s fortifications before abandoning it.